ragusa/chi-tech/tutorials/lbs/angular_quad/productGLC.md

 Hence, there will be $nazimu \times npolar$ directions per octant.

-For 2D geometry, we only use 4 octants instead of 8 octants.
+In 2D XY geometry, we only use 4 octants instead of 8 octants.
 ```
 --################################################
 nazimu = 1